 Ira’s background in the public and private sector informed his book, The Courageous Follower: Standing Up To and For Our Leaders, which has received wide critical acclaim.
 Since publishing this book, Ira has been invited to speak about and conduct workshops on leader-follower dynamics for many organizations.
 For more information about this work see Courageous Follower Workshops.

-Ira is also a founding partner of the Institute for Business Technology, US.
-IBT conducts its popular “Personal Efficiency Programs” in eighteen countries, providing seminars and coaching in work flow management for many Fortune 500 companies and government agencies.
+Ira was also a founding partner of the Institute for Business Technology, US.
+IBT now known as PEPWorldwide, conducts its popular “Personal Efficiency Programs” in eighteen countries, providing seminars and coaching in work flow management for many Fortune 500 companies and government agencies.
 Ira has published numerous articles on Workload Management in the information age.

 Prior to forming IBT US, Ira served as executive director of the Congressional Management Foundation, a non-profit group providing management training and consulting to congressional offices.
-He served as special assistant to over two dozen U.S. Senators and Representatives, analyzing their management styles, strategies, structures and processes.
-He has authored and edited several books and studies on management in political environments and is currently chairman of the board of the foundation.
+He has facilitated over a hundred team building and planning retreats for individual congressional offices and has authored and edited several books and studies on management in political environments, Ira is now Chair emeritus of the foundation.

 Ira’s clients have included a wide range of organizations:

 Private Sector: American Management Systems, Amtrak, DuPont-Dow Elastomers, Ernst and Young, LLP, GlaxoSmithKline, Helvoet Pharma, Kraft, Sprint, USA Today, Volvo, Fresnius Vascular Care, Close Brothers Bank

-Non-Profits: AARP, Credit Union National Association, Georgetown University, National Democratic Institute, National Osteoporosis Foundation, National Public Radio, National Council for the Social Studies, Radio-Free Europe
+Non-Profits: AARP, Credit Union National Association, Georgetown University, National Democratic Institute, National Public Radio, National Council for the Social Studies, Radio-Free Europe, National Rural Electric Cooperatives

-Government: Federal Judicial Center, Goddard Space Flight Center, the Senate of Nigeria, US Department of Agriculture, U.S. House of Representatives, U.S. Senate
+Government: Federal Judicial Center, Smithsonian Institution, Goddard Space Flight Center, US Department of Agriculture, Federal Executive Institute, US Navy

 Ira holds a degree in Applied Behavioral Science and is a Board Certified Coach from the Center for Credentialing and Education.
-He is a member of International Leadership Association and has received the honor of Fellow of the British Institute of Management.
+He is a board member of International Leadership Association.
 Ira lives in the Greater Washington, D.C., area where he is adjunct faculty at Georgetown University’s Center for Professional Development.